 Moreover, we are required to obtain construction permits before commencing constructing production facilities.
 We are also required to obtain the approvals from PRC environmental protection authorities before commencing commercial operations of our manufacturing facilities.
-We commenced construction of a portion of our solar cell and solar module production facilities prior to obtaining the construction permits and completing the required safety evaluation procedure.
-Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and solar module production capacity, we cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental approval for the portion of our solar cell and solar module production facilities.
-We cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental approval for the portion of our solar cell and solar module production facilities.
+We commenced construction of a portion of our solar cell and solar module production facilities prior to obtaining the environmental approvals for commencing commercial operation and completing the required safety evaluation procedure.
+Although we have subsequently obtained all required environmental approvals covering all of our existing production capacity except a portion of our solar cell and solar module production capacity, we cannot assure you that we will not be penalized by the relevant government authorities for any prior non-compliance with the PRC environmental protection, safe production and construction regulations.
+As of the date of this annual report, we are still in the process of obtaining the requisite environmental approval for the portion of our solar cell and solar module production facilities.
 We cannot assure you that we will be able to obtain such approval in a timely manner or at all.
 Failure to obtain such approval and permits may subject us to fines or disrupt our operations and construction, which may materially and adversely affect our business, results of operations and financial condition.

 In late August 2011, our Haining facility experienced a suspected leakage of fluoride into a nearby small water channel due to extreme and unforeseen weather conditions.
 On September 15, 2011, residents of Hongxiao Village in proximity to the Haining facility gathered to protest the discharge.
 The Haining facility suspended production on September 17, 2011.
 We also took steps recommended by an environmental engineering firms licensed by the PRC government ("Licensed Engineers").
 On September 28, 2011, a committee of experts (the "Experts Committee") established by the Haining government approved a set of recommendations developed by the Licensed Engineers with our assistance and the Haining government to be implemented by us.
 On October 6, 2011, the Experts Committee, the Environmental Bureau of the Haining government and representatives of Hongxiao Village reviewed the steps taken by us based on the recommendations of the Experts Committee and provided their comments to JinkoSolar's management.
-On October 9, 2011, the Experts Committee was satisfied with the steps taken by us and we resumed production at the Haining facility.
+On October 9, 2011, the Experts Committee notified us that the Experts Committee was satisfied with the steps taken by us and we resumed production at the Haining facility.
 Although we will try to take measures to prevent similar incidents from occurring again in the future, we cannot assure that our operations will not be disrupted by similar or other environmental incidents.
 In addition, the PRC government may issue more stringent environmental protection, safe production and construction regulations in the future and the costs of compliance with new regulations could be substantial.
 If we fail to comply with the future environmental, safe production and construction laws and regulations, we may be required to pay fines, suspend construction or production, or cease operations.
 Moreover, any failure by us to control the use of, or to adequately restrict the discharge of, dangerous substances could subject us to potentially significant monetary damages and fines or the suspension of our business operations.